 Increasing Demand for Alternative Protein Sources

-Rising concerns about the drawbacks of animal husbandry, such as high land use, water consumption, and greenhouse gas emissions—are driving individuals and businesses to explore alternative protein sources.
+Rising concerns about the drawbacks of animal husbandry, such as high land use, water consumption, and greenhouse gas emissions, are driving individuals and businesses to explore alternative protein sources, which further supports the rise in Canada plant-based protein market demand.
 Plant proteins, such as pea, soy, lentils, and chickpeas, provide a scalable alternative to respond to increasing protein demand without the environmental cost associated with conventional animal husbandry.
-Such proteins not only maximize the use of resources but are also healthier because they contribute to lower cholesterol, better digestion, and so forth.
+Such proteins maximize the use of resources and are also healthier, as they contribute to lower cholesterol, better digestion, and so forth.
 With increasingly more individuals pursuing plant-based eating for health, ethical, and environmental reasons, food manufacturers are being urged to expand their products and create newer plant-based versions of meat, dairy products, and protein foods.
 In 2024, Danone Canada introduced new Silk Greek-style plant-based yogurt with Canadian pea protein, which has 12 grams of protein in each serving.
 This is part of a larger effort to incorporate locally sourced ingredients and make healthier, plant-based foods available in Canada.
 It comes in Key Lime and Vanilla flavors at retailers nationwide.

 Advancements in Plant-Based Protein Technology